 Most of the blogging guides you’ll find online today focus on improving your writing or adding more content.

-At first thought, it might not seem like a good idea to talk to your competitors.
+At first thought, it might not seem like a good idea to talk to other bloggers in your niche.
 You are both vying for similar traffic after all.

 However, connecting with other influencers can actually benefit you both.
 There is enough traffic to go around and when bloggers recommend one another, their site visitors tend to take notice.

 - Reach out and link up with other bloggers.
 You both are targeting similar audiences, so you’ll both benefit.
 You also can connect with bloggers in related niches.
 For example, if you make wooden signs and sell them, you will want to connect with a blog that talks about DIY décor.